 United Way of Southeastern Connecticut wants to help everyone and anyone give back to their community through volunteer and engagement opportunities.
 Whatever your interests might be, United Way can help connect you to these opportunities.

-Our second annual school supply drive has yielded more than 8,000 items, nearly 2,600 more than last year.
+Our third annual school supply drive has yielded more than 6,500 items.
 We are grateful to the community for rallying together to ensure that New London County students have the materials supplies needed for academic success.
-Click here to view photos of the deliveries to local schools on our Facebookpage.
+Click here to view photos of the deliveries to local schools on our Facebook page.

 United Way of Southeastern Connecticut is pleased to announce that grants have been approved for four local programs that drive positive change for adolescents in New London County.

 The Local Board for the Emergency Food and Shelter Program (EFSP) has approved grants to expand the capacity of food and shelter programs in New London County.
 The total amount of the grants is $138,481, and it was awarded to nineteen local programs.

 September is Hunger Action Month (HAM), when Feeding America and member food banks, including the Gemma E. Moran United Way/Labor Food Center and Citizens Bank, our HAM sponsor, ask everyone in America to take action to fight hunger in their community.